We made sure that there was definitely a sense of drama and a hint of romance in the script, so the audience would be able to identify the genre. We

 Treatment: Genre

-Some films/TV programmes we looked at for reference points included:
+Some films/TV programmes we looked

 -Now is Good